dapplo/Dapplo.Microsoft.Extensions.Hosting/README.md

 -----------------------------------------------
 [![Nuget](https://img.shields.io/nuget/v/Dapplo.Microsoft.Extensions.Hosting.AppServices.svg)](https://www.nuget.org/packages/Dapplo.Microsoft.Extensions.Hosting.AppServices/)

-This extension adds some application services for Win32 applications, currently only the mutex functionality is included.
+This extension adds some generic application services for desktop applications, currently only the mutex functionality is included but more are coming.

 [Here](https://github.com/dapplo/Dapplo.Microsoft.Extensions.Hosting/blob/master/samples/Dapplo.Hosting.Sample.WinFormsDemo/Program.cs#L25) is an example how to make sure your application only runs once.